NCAR/climate-primer-water/doc/ch3_baselines.rst

     *Download Video*

-    In this exercise we will consider typical 2 mm-diameter raindrop.
+    In this exercise we will consider typical 2-mm-diameter raindrop.
 We will take the perspective of 2-mm drops falling toward the gauge opening.
 Consider a 0° fall angle to be that of rain falling perfectly vertical, and a 90° fall angle is rain blowing perpendicular to the gauge.

     Compare how the fall angle changes in the following figures, along with the effective collection area of the gauge, as wind speed changes.
-For each wind speed you can compare the ideal catch area of the gauge with the effective catch area that is determined by the fall angle.
+For each wind speed, you can compare the ideal catch area of the gauge with the effective catch area that is determined by the fall angle.
 When you are ready, answer the questions provided.

     |Fall angle and gauge catch for 2-mm diameter raindrops at 0 m/s wind speed|